-Stony Brook University, State University of New York requires a minimum of 120 credits to graduate with a bachelor's degree.
+Stony Brook University, State University of New York requires a minimum of 120 credits to complete a bachelor's degree.

-SUNY Stony Brook does accept transfer credits.
+SUNY Stony Brook accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, SUNY Stony Brook has a summer session, so students can earn credits during the summer.

-Around 76% of students who started college at SUNY Stony Brook complete all the credits required within six years.
+NOTE: Around 78% of students who start college at SUNY Stony Brook graduate within six years.

 SUNY Stony Brook offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||Unknown|

 |IB Credits Accepted||√|

 |Summer Classes Available||√|